-The Phoenix Projects began work in Perú in both primary and kindergarten schools in the Quechua-speaking (click here for some vocabulary) communities of Triunfo and Maldonado in Sachaca on the outskirts of Arequipa, in 2006 and later in Machahuaya in 2011.
-Teacher to child ratios are low and we currently pay for the full time employment of 2 local teachers, 2 Quechua teachers, and 2 cooks, so the children can also have one hot meal a day, as well as fresh fruit.
+The Phoenix Projects began work in Perú in both primary and kindergarten schools in the Quechua-speaking (click here for some vocabulary) communities of Triunfo and Maldonado in Sachaca on the outskirts of Arequipa, in 2006.
+Teacher to child ratios are low and we currently pay for the full time employment of 1 local teacher and 1 cook, so the children can also have one hot meal a day, as well as fresh fruit.

 Please click the mydonate button below to make a donation for Perú: